Aisle5Oakland/aisle5oakland.github.io/_inactive_beer_menu/9935-Barebottle-Belgian-Strong.md

  - is_malty: " "
  - is_sour: " "
  - is_fruity: "True"
-long_desc: "nspired by Belgium‚Äôs two most famous exports: Trappist Beer and the ‚ÄúMuscles from Brussels‚Äù.
+long_desc: "nspired by Belgiumís two most famous exports: Trappist Beer and the ìMuscles from Brusselsî.
 Light citrus perfumey aromas hide a deceptively high ABV."
 ---